 Use case

-Printer tickets account for 10 to 20 percent of L1 volume at most MSPs and they almost never need a human.
-GenticFlow investigates spooler state, queue health, driver version, and connectivity on the actual endpoint, fixes what it can verify, and only escalates the broken hardware.
+Printer issues are repetitive, disruptive, and rarely worth a full manual support cycle.
+GenticFlow investigates spooler state, queue health, driver version, and connectivity on the affected device, fixes what it can verify, and only escalates the broken hardware with the evidence already attached.

 Spooler service: Stopped (auto)Print queue: 7 jobs stuck since 09:14Driver: HP Universal Printing PCL 6 v6.8.0 (corrupted)Last successful print: 2 days agoNetwork printer reachable: yes (192.168.10.42)